atreydesai/atreydesai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I will be joining Arlington Computational Linguistics Lab as a researcher over the summer working with Kenny Q. Zhu, Sinong Wang, and Mikaela Feder!
+I will be joining Arlington Computational Linguistics Lab as a visiting researcher over the summer working with Kenny Q. Zhu, Sinong Wang, and Tuan Dang!